Vernon, Connecticut: Economy

+Emergency Services

-Fire Protection
+Fire

-Fire Protection for the Town of Vernon is provided by the Town of Vernon Fire Department, formed in 1980 when the Vernon Fire District and the Rockville Fire Department merged.
-The Town of Vernon Fire Department (TVFD) is an all volunteer fire department that operates out of 5 Fire Stations as well as a Public Safety Building which houses EMS operations, Department Administration, the Office of Emergency and Risk Management, as well as the town's Emergency Operations Center.
+Fire protection for the Town of Vernon is provided by the Town of Vernon Fire Department, formed in 1980 when the Vernon Fire District and the Rockville Fire Department merged.
+The Town of Vernon Fire Department (TVFD) is an all volunteer fire department that operates out of five fire stations as well as a Public Safety Building which houses EMS operations, department administration, the Office of Emergency and Risk Management, as well as the town's Emergency Operations Center.

-The Department operates 5 engine companies, 1 heavy rescue, 1 squad (engine rescue) and 2 tower ladders.
+The Department operates five engine companies, one heavy rescue, one squad (engine rescue) and two tower ladders.
+The Department also has an EMS Division which operates BLS (Basic Life Support) transport ambulances.
 The TVFD is dispatched by Tolland County Mutual Fire Service (Station TN).